nest/nestml/doc/nestml_language.rst

 Type and unit checks
 ^^^^^^^^^^^^^^^^^^^^

-NestML checks type correctness of all expressions.
+NESTML checks type correctness of all expressions.
 This also applies to assignments, declarations with an initialization and function calls.
-NestML supports conversion of ``integer``\ s to ``real``\ s.
+NESTML supports conversion of ``integer``\ s to ``real``\ s.
 A conversion between ``unit``-typed and ``real``-typed variables is also possible.
 However, these conversions are reported as warnings.
 Finally, there is no conversion between numeric types and boolean or string types.

 Basic elements of the embedded programming language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The basic elements of the language are declarations, assignments,
-function calls and return statements.
+The basic elements of the language are declarations, assignments, function calls and return statements.

 Declarations
 ^^^^^^^^^^^^

 Declarations are composed of a non-empty list of comma separated names.
-A valid name starts with a letter, an underscore or the dollar
-character.
-Furthermore, it can contain an arbitrary number of letters,
-numbers, underscores and dollar characters.
-Formally, a valid name
-satisfies the following regular expression:
+A valid name starts with a letter, an underscore or the dollar character.
+Furthermore, it can contain an arbitrary number of letters, numbers, underscores and dollar characters.
+Formally, a valid name satisfies the following regular expression:

 ::

     ( 'a'..'z' | 'A'..'Z' | '_' | '$' )( 'a'..'z' | 'A'..'Z' | '_' | '0'..'9' | '$' )*

 Names of functions and input ports must also satisfy this pattern.
-The
-type of the declaration can be any of the valid NestML types.
-The type
-of the initialization expression must be compatible with the type of the
+The type of the declaration can be any of the valid NESTML types.
+The type of the initialization expression must be compatible with the type of the declaration.
-declaration.

 ::